stanfordnmbl/predictKAM/README.md

 ## Publication
 This repository includes the models and dataset for the following paper.
 Please cite this paper if using this code or dataset:

-Boswell MA*, Uhlrich SD, Kidzinski L, Thomas K, Kolesar JA, Gold GE, Beaupre GS, Delp SL, 2021.
+Boswell MA*, Uhlrich SD*, Kidzinski L, Thomas K, Kolesar JA, Gold GE, Beaupre GS, Delp SL, 2021.
 A neural network to predict the knee adduction  moment in patients with osteoarthritis using anatomical landmarks obtainable from 2D video analysis. _Osteoarthr.
 Cartil._, _In Press_. *contributed equally.
 [Link to download](http://nmbl.stanford.edu/wp-content/uploads/BoswellUhlrich_NN_KAM_PreProofOAC.pdf)

 ## Task
 Given only 3D motion capture marker positions, predict the peak knee adduction moment of each step during walking.